LiveRamp's product is a massive identity graph connecting each individual to their online identifiers like cookies and device IDs.

 Our engineering workflows can be broken into three parts: Data Ingestion, Data Manipulation, and Data Distribution.
 We ingest behavioral data indexed by offline and online identifiers from our clients, resolve every index to a single LiveRamp ID through our Identity Graph, and then distribute ingested data to other technology platforms in the industry.

-Lead UI Engineer New York, NY, United States or San Francisco, CA, United States
+Senior Full Stack Engineer - Enterprise UI Framework New York, NY, United States, San Francisco, CA, United States, or Remote

 Senior Software Engineer, Big Data (Data Management) San Francisco, CA, United States